 Only the resource types, instances, and log names that are present in your project are shown in the menus.
 It might take a short time for the menus to be updated after adding a new resource type or instance, or writing to a new log.

-In the basic logs filters interface, you can look at only log entries from one resource type at a time.
-The advanced filter interface permits multiple resource types.
+In the basic query interface, you can look at only log entries from one resource type at a time.
+The advanced query interface permits multiple resource types.

 You won't see any logs if you browse to a time before your current retention window.
 For more information, see Logs retention periods.